aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 That's irrelevant.
 I'm gonna have to be the jargon police here: rationality, as it relates to preferences, only requires completeness and transitivity.
 The most exhaustive discussion you are likely to find on the axioms of choice viz-a-viz preference relations is in [Mas-Collel, Whinston, and Green](http://www.hawkinqian.com/uploads/media/2014/09/Microeconomic_Theory.pdf), a book that every economist I know hated...but is actually pretty sweet when the pressure of an impending qualifying exam is removed from the environment.

+For those that enjoy the compact, efficient language of mathematics I also highly recommend [Paul Samuelson's *Foundations of Economic Analysis*](http://www.hup.harvard.edu/catalog.php?isbn=9780674313033), Chapters 1-3.

 Transitivity means that:

 Suppose I'm asked to form a preference relation between three beers Green Flash West Coast IPA, El Segundo Brewing Mayberry IPA, and Knee Deep Brewing Citra Pale Ale.